 Canada’s Fire Prevention Week is the second week in October.
 This is an opportunity for homeowners to assess home fire safety and make sure the whole family knows what to do in the event of a fire.

-All home insurance policies will cover damage caused by fire and comprehensive vehicle insurance will cover fire damage to a car or truck.
+home insurance policies will cover damage caused by fire and comprehensive vehicle insurance will cover fire damage to a car or truck.
 In addition to insurance coverage, it’s important to be fire smart, which includes installing and checking fire-safety devices in a home and creating a fire-evacuation plan.
+Installing fire-safety devices

 Did you know smoke detectors can expire?
 Smoke detectors need to be checked twice a year to replace batteries, it’s a great opportunity to also check your detector’s expiration date.
 Most smoke detectors have a life span of 10 years however some models may expire within five years so it’s best to check the dates while changing batteries.

 To change smoke-detector batteries, remove the detector from the wall or ceiling and look at the back of the device – this is where the battery pack is located.
 This area of the device is also where the manufacture date is often displayed.